gecio/gecio.github.io/docs/_optimist/guided_tour/step19/index.en.md

                 - { direction: ingress, remote_ip_prefix: 0.0.0.0/0, protocol: icmp }
 ```

-To get a connection via IPv6 it's necessary to update the SecurityGroup with rules for IPv6
+To get a connection with IPv6 it is required to update the SecurityGroup with rules for IPv6.

 ```yaml
 heat_template_version: 2014-10-16